Dildarnagar: Religion

 Hindus contribute 60% of the total population and are the largest religious community in the city followed by Muslims which contribute 38% of the total population and not stated are the third largest religious community here with 1.5% population.
 Christians here are 0.5%.
 Female Sex ratio per 1,000 male in Hindus are 896 in Muslims are 940 and in Not stated are 1,250.
 As per the old Census during 1850–1870, very fewer Hindus lived in Dildarnagar and Kamsar.
 Other than Hindus there were also a small population of Sikhs who are believed to be settled here during 1700s.
 Later, in 1870s most of the Sikhs converted to Hindusium or Islam or left the place.
 Because of this, the Population of Sikh has declined in the region.
 As per the old census of 1820-1880s, it is observed that Dildarnagar and Kamsar was a Muslims majority place.
-Mostly Hindus belonging to low casts lived here in very small number.
-After 1865 a large amount of Hindus Rajputs settled here from nearby villages.
-Later, during 1870-1920s many other cast of Hindus settled here but still the Population was in the hundreds in Kamsar.
-After the 1950s, census report it is observed that more than 10,000 Hindus came and settled in the region.
-Most of them belonged to business families.
-Where the Population of Hindus increased a lot in Dildarnagar.
+But as of now, in this region most population is of Hindus.